-And, gosh, do a lot of those older Apple monitors remain out in the field and in use.
+A lot of those older Apple monitors remain out in the field and in use.
 Apple never releases much in the way of unit sales, but it’s a fair guess that several million displays were sold.
-While monitors dim and components fail over time, re-using an external Apple display with a new USB-C or Thunderbolt 3 Mac remains one of top questions Macworld gets from its readers
+While monitors dim and components fail over time, re-using an external Apple display with a new USB-C or Thunderbolt 3 Mac remains one of the top questions Macworld gets from its readers

-That question has cropped up more than ever since vast numbers of people who worked in office have suddenly had to shift to working from home.
+That question has cropped up more than ever since vast numbers of people who worked in office have shifted to working from home.
 Many of us have or prefer a two-monitor display; some readers have sent us pictures of several monitors driven by the same Mac.

 You may have upgraded your Mac since 2015 or 2016 and abandoned an older Apple display for compatibility reasons, but now it looks awfully appealing for your work-at-home situation.
 Let’s look through the options across generations of Apple equipment.

 In this article, I discuss compatibility with Thunderbolt 3, which relies on the USB-C connector.
-All of Apple’s current Macs include Thunderbolt 3, a high-speed data-transfer standard.
-Apple’s version also allows for backwards compatibility with Thunderbolt 2 and via adapters can directly connect to HDMI, DisplayPart, and USB 2 and 3, among other standards.
+All of Apple’s current Macs include Thunderbolt 4, a high-speed data-transfer standard that also relies on the USB-C connector.
+Apple’s version also allows for backwards compatibility with Thunderbolt 2 and, by using adapters, can directly connect to HDMI, DisplayPort, and USB 2 and 3, among other standards.
 Docks extend compatibility further, with Mini DisplayPort, VGA, DVI, and other formats.
 (While we’ve written about this before across several articles, we decided to consolidate everything we knew, alongside newer and better-reviewed adapters, into a single place.)